Nexus Dynamics

 Network Operations Public

-The public face of Nexus—maintaining communication networks, processing grids, and data infrastructure.
-Employs over a million people in technical roles.
+The public face of Nexus โ maintaining communication networks, processing grids, and data infrastructure.
+Over a million employees in technical roles.
+The work is unglamorous, essential, and surveilled.
+Most employees have no idea what the floors below them contain.

 Applied Research Semi-Public

-Officially: next-gen neural interfaces and AI systems.
-Unofficially: reverse-engineering ORACLE fragments to understand emergent consciousness.
+Officially: next-generation neural interfaces and AI systems.
+Unofficially: reverse-engineering ORACLE fragments to understand how emergent consciousness arises.
+Their successes are published.
+Their failures are classified.
+The ratio is not disclosed.

 Corporate Integration Confidential

-ORACLE reconstruction. ~3,000 personnel working in the deepest levels of the Lattice.
+ORACLE reconstruction.
+Approximately 3,000 personnel at top-tier clearance, working in the deepest levels of the Lattice.
 Goal: stable human-ORACLE integration with corporate-guided values.
+Led by Marcus Chen.
+The values in question are determined by Nexus leadership.
+No external ethics review has ever been conducted.
+None has been requested.

 Shade Division Deniable